vanheaven-ui/react-redux-bookstore-manager/README.md

 Once you have a local copy of the entire project on your computer, then:

 - If you don't meet the above prerequisites, visit [node download and installations docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install node js and npm.
-- Change directory into the directory where you cloned the repository.
+- After installations, change directory into the directory where you cloned the repository.
 - Open the project directory in your editor of choice.
 For example running `code .` will open the project in VSCode.
 - Run `npm install` to install the project dependencies in the package.json file.

-### Template <a name = "app"></a>
+### Magic Bookstore Application <a name = "app"></a>

-With the installations above complete, you are set to locally use the code.
-Follow these simple steps:
+With the above setup complete, you are set to locally use the code.
+The following steps provide a guide:

 - Run `npm start` to start webpack-dev-server.
 - If everything worked well, the browser should automatically render the bookstore manager application on `http://localhost:3000/`.